zumuya/ZMAX/README.md

 ### Carthage

-This install this framework using [Carthage](https://github.com/Carthage/Carthage), add the following line to your Cartfile.
+To install this framework using [Carthage](https://github.com/Carthage/Carthage), add the following line to your Cartfile.

 ```
 github "zumuya/ZMAX"